Privacy Policy

 - PostHog provides product analytics and event tracking.
 See PostHog's Privacy Policy.
 PostHog is configured with

-person_profiles: 'identified_only', meaning no persistent user profile is created for unauthenticated visitors. - Vercel hosts the application and provides performance analytics.
+person_profiles: 'identified_only', meaning no persistent profile is created for unauthenticated visitors. - Vercel hosts the application and provides performance analytics.
 See Vercel's Privacy Policy.

 - Google (Gemini API) processes prompts you send to the AI Mission Architect.
 See Google's Privacy Policy.